 He stopped playing mid-note and stared at the white and black keys.
 He turned on the lamp.
 Taking a deep breath, he cleared his mind and focused only on the glossy contrast of the keys in the dim puddle of light.
 Trying not to think, he pressed his fingers to the keys.

 It rang out clearly, in its own voice, but as the rest of the notes followed, he realized, belatedly, that the music had gotten away from him after all.
 It was speaking his mind for him and he both hated and loved it for it.

 The keys glowed.

-The music rippled and faded, grew and rose and fell like breathing.
-It made his heart ache because it spoke to him in her voice and he played through the nights of her evasion, of her pursuit, of the brief moments of understanding that passed between them . . . .
+The music rippled and faded, rose and fell like breathing.
+It made his heart ache because it spoke to him in her voice and he played through the nights of her evasion, of his pursuit, of the brief moments of understanding that passed between them . . . .